-Ms. Cicero directs operations and is the Deputy Director at the Johns Hopkins Center for Health Security.
-She is a lawyer with over 25 years of experience.
-Ms. Cicero works closely with the CEO to lead strategic and budget planning and program development at the Center.
-She is also an Associate Editor of the journal Health Security (formerly Biosecurity and Bioterrorism), the leading peer-reviewed journal in this field.
+Ms. Cicero is the Deputy Director at the Johns Hopkins Center for Health Security and a visiting faculty member at the Johns Hopkins Bloomberg School of Public Health.
+She is a lawyer with over 27 years of experience.
+Ms. Cicero works closely with the Center Director to lead strategic and budget planning and program development.
+She is also an Associate Editor of the journal Health Security, the leading peer-reviewed journal in this field.

-Ms. Cicero has greatly expanded the Center’s efforts in epidemic preparedness, nuclear resilience, and international programs and has provided leadership on the Center’s health security preparedness work for the country of Taiwan.
-In working to engage the Center in valuable new exchanges, Ms. Cicero has also launched a number of initiatives to improve mutual understanding and collaboration with countries including China, Kuwait, the Kingdom of Saudi Arabia, Singapore, Malaysia, and Indonesia.
+Ms. Cicero has greatly expanded the Center’s efforts in epidemic preparedness policy, global catastrophic biological risk issues, and international programs to engage other countries and regions in collaborative efforts to address biosecurity threats.
+In working to engage the Center in valuable new exchanges, Ms. Cicero has also launched a number of initiatives to improve mutual understanding and collaboration with countries including the People’s Republic of China, Kuwait, the Kingdom of Saudi Arabia, India, Singapore, Malaysia, Thailand, Philippines, and Indonesia.

-Ms. Cicero has authored or co-authored a number of widely cited articles and reports on biosecurity policy, pandemic preparedness, nuclear and radiological consequence management, biosurveillance, international disease surveillance, and public health law.
+Ms. Cicero has authored or co-authored a number of widely cited articles and reports on biosecurity policy, pandemic preparedness, nuclear consequence management, biosurveillance, international disease surveillance, and public health law.

 Before entering private practice, Ms. Cicero focused on environmental litigation and counseling.
 She began her career as a trial attorney in the Honors Program at the US Department of Justice, Environmental Enforcement Section.
 Ms. Cicero is a graduate of the Yale Law School and Oberlin College.